/

 Hardware: Smart Hub 3 and Smart Hub 2

-BT now has Smart Hub 3 support live, and that is the hardware update customers had been waiting for.
+BT now has Smart Hub 3 support live, and it is the hardware update customers had been waiting for.
 It brings dual-band Wi-Fi 6, four 1Gbps LAN ports, a 2.5Gbps WAN port for Full Fibre, a phone port for Digital Voice, Hybrid Connect support and Complete Wi-Fi Plus support.

 Fibre Specs